Ber666/RAP/README.md

 # RAP: Reasoning via Planning
-**News!** We released [LLM Reasoners](https://github.com/Ber666/llm-reasoners) library, a library for complex reasoning with LLMs, and include the code to reproduce some experiments in RAP.
+**News!** We released [LLM Reasoners](https://github.com/Ber666/llm-reasoners), a library for complex reasoning with LLMs, and include the code to reproduce some experiments in RAP.
 Give it a try!

 ---
 Source code for the paper [Reasoning with Language Model is Planning with World Model](https://arxiv.org/abs/2305.14992)